 The Trustees recognise that decisions should be taken only by persons or organisations with the skills, information and resources necessary to take them effectively.
 They also recognise that, where they take investment decisions, they must have sufficient expertise and appropriate training to be able to evaluate critically any advice they receive.
-The Trustees seek to ensure that they understand the advice they receive before making decisions.
+The Trustees have delegated management of investments to AIL and its chosen underlying managers.
+These managers, who are regulated by the Financial Conduct Authority in the United Kingdom, manage the investments in line with the Investment Manager agreements between them and AIL.
+The day-to-day management of the Scheme's investment portfolio, which includes discretion for stock selection, is the responsibility of the investment managers.